- Current Prices:$235,000 to $365,000

 - Lot Sizes:less than 1/8 - 1/4 acres

-If you're in the market for a new home, Rincon Heights has a fantastic variety of designs to choose from.
-Most common in this neighborhood are single-family homes, which usually have home owner association fees ranging from $186 to $287, and taxes for the year range from as low as $938 to as high as $3,032.
+The community of Rincon Heights offers home buyers a wide variety of designs to choose from.
+Most common in this neighborhood are single-family homes, which usually have home owner association fees ranging from $186 to $287, and taxes for the year range from as low as $1,257 to as high as $3,032.
 There are also a variety of attached homes.
 Those usually have home owner association fees ranging from $186 to $287, and taxes for the year range from as low as $880 to as high as $2,256.
 Homes in the community generally have unfinished basements.

 Where to Live